 video, 8’, sound by 33.10.3402, 2013

-Another important idea of the work is connected to the space in which an observer is positioned, the space of a vehicle.
-I spend a lot of time traveling by buses and trains and since all the other places are overloaded with practical activities, I can rarely spend time thinking in such a calm atmosphere like in a bus or a train.
-A lot of ideas can come to a person’s mind while watching those landscapes.
-In my case, when I recall some journeys, I can even relate certain ideas to the views I observed in that moment.
+Another topic of this work is space in which observer is placed - space of a vehicle.
+We usually spend a lot f time traveling by buses and trains and since all the other places are overloaded with practical activities, we can rarely fully dedicate time to contemplation.
+In my case, when I recall some journeys, I can even relate certain ideas to the views I observed at a time.
+They represent visual material, whose liveliness we absorb as some kind of energy, while it’s content usually stays irrelevant.
+In a similar manner, a lot of other images are being passively absorbed, as well as partially remembered, but still become a part of our experience and processes of inference.

 This video file is for preview purposes only and is not to be exhibited in any form without the written permission of the artist or Belgrade Youth Center.